All Products

 3. Export the missing tables or data from the original instance.

-When I use an internal URL to download a backup, the error "ERROR 403: Forbidden." is reported.
-How do I fix this?
+When I use an internal URL to download a backup, the "ERROR 403: Forbidden." error is reported.
+How do I fix this issue?

 1. Check whether the instance meets the conditions for an internal network connection.
-Make sure that the ECS instance in the VPC can communicate with RDS over the internal network.
+Make sure that the ECS instance in the VPC can communicate with the RDS instance over the internal network.

 2. Check whether the format of the download command is correct.
-For example, check whether the download URL uses full-width double quotation marks.
+For example, check whether the download URL uses standard double quotation marks (" ").

-If you still cannot access RDS over the internal network, try using an external URL to download the backup.
+If you still cannot access the RDS instance over the internal network, try to use a public network URL to download the backup.

 How do I delete expired backup information from the backup download list?